Japan in February: Weather, Festivals, and Travel Tips

 Be sure to still stock up on sunscreen and lip balm.

-Apart from skiing, Hokkaido is also famous for its hot spring resorts.
+Apart from skiing, it’s also famous for its hot spring resorts.

-Some of the best hot spring resorts in Hokkaido include the Noboribetsu Onsen and the Jozankei Onsen.
+Some of Hokkaido’s best hot spring resorts include the Noboribetsu Onsen and the Jozankei Onsen.

 Nagano